Macintosh Portable: Specifications

-Display issues
+Display

-Despite the dramatic improvement in terms of ergonomics offered by the responsiveness, sharpness, and uniformity of its active-matrix panel, one of the primary drawbacks of the Portable was poor readability in low-light situations.
-Consequently, in February 1991, Apple introduced a backlit Macintosh Portable (model M5126) with a lowered price.
-The backlight feature was a welcomed improvement, but the backlight, and combined with a switch from an expensive SRAM (intended to maximize battery life and to provide an "instant on" low-power sleep mode) to a cheaper, more power-hungry pseudo-SRAM (which also reduced the total RAM expansion to 8 MB) reduced the battery life by about half.
-An upgrade kit was also offered for the earlier model as well, which plugged into the ROM expansion slot.
+Despite the dramatic improvement in terms of ergonomics offered by the responsiveness, sharpness, and uniformity of its active-matrix panel, one of the primary drawbacks of the Portable was poor readability in low-light situations, due to its lack of a backlight.

+In February 1991, Apple introduced a backlit Macintosh Portable with a lowered price.
+The backlight was a welcomed improvement, but combined with a switch from expensive SRAM (intended to maximize battery life and to provide an "instant on" low-power sleep mode) to cheaper, more power-hungry pseudo-SRAM reduced the battery life by about half.